 Serve spicy salmon with

 I love serving this harissa lime salmon with a side of bright veggies like sautéed asparagus or crispy lemon broccoli.
 You can also serve it with a side of Greek baked fries or over your favorite grain!
 And a big salad is never a bad idea.
-(Black eyed pea salad or Shirazi salad would be perfect here!)
+Black eyed pea salad, Shirazi salad, or cooling creamy cucumber salad would be perfect here!

 How to store cooked salmon leftovers